 • Cross-functional collaboration: Successful TAS typically requires close alignment and collaboration between sales, marketing, and sometimes customer success teams to streamline efforts and ensure a unified and personalized experience for the target account throughout the buyer's journey.

-• Long-term relationships: The goal extends beyond a single transaction.
+• Long-term relationships: The goal focuses on building strong, lasting relationships with key decision-makers within the target accounts, fostering loyalty and repeat business.
 TAS aims to build strong, lasting relationships with key decision-makers within the target accounts, fostering loyalty and repeat business.

 • Strategic and research-driven: It's a research-intensive methodology that involves understanding the target accounts deeply.
 This includes identifying key players, their roles, their motivations, and the overall organizational structure.